RECEIVING PAYMENTS FROM A STRUCTURED SETTLEMENT WITH AN INSURANCE COMPANY

 The claimant will also need to keep in mind that approval for this lump sum to be acquired will need to go through the courts and the insurance companies.

-If these entities do not have a problem with a lump sum settlement being issued, then the claimant can say, “Ok I will sell my annuity payments to this financing company” (for the specified amount in the lump sum contract) which is then transferred to the financing company.
+If these entities do not have a problem with a lump sum settlement being issued, then the claimant can say, “Ok I will sell my annuity payments to purchasing company” (for the specified amount in the lump sum contract) which is then transferred to the purchasing company.

 If a person wants to pursue this avenue, then DRB Capital is one such company that can get you the money you need now.
 They have the experience and the knowledge to turn your structured settlement into a lump sum payment.
 Why wait for the money when it could be put to good use now?
 Call DRB Capital at 1-844-858-6919 now for your money!
 Don’t hesitate to see if you can get settlement money now rather than in the future.